Associate of Arts vs. Associate of Science vs. Associate of Applied Science: What’s the Difference?

 There are three general types of associate degrees you can earn:

-AA programs focus more on general education and the liberal arts, whereas AS programs include general education courses but focus more on business and STEM.
+AA programs include general education and the liberal arts, whereas AS programs include general education courses but focus more on business and STEM subjects

-In contrast, AAS programs prepare you to take on specialized roles in the workforce, such as in nursing or web design, often focusing on technical skills.
+In contrast, AAS programs often focus on technical skills and prepare you to take on specialized roles in the workforce, such as in nursing or web design.

 Factor | Associate of Arts (AA) | Associate of Science (AS) | Associate of Applied Science (AAS) |